fatwir/fatwir.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Received the prestigious DAAD-WISE Fellowship to pursue a research internship at PLRI Labs, TU Braunschweig
+Received the prestigious DAAD-WISE Fellowship to pursue a research internship at PLRI Lab, TU Braunschweig